chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 # 😢 <!--fit-->

 <!--
-Sadly that's not the case for PSPs, they were deprecated in 1.21 April last year, and will be removed entirely in 1.25 which will be around August this year.
+Sadly that's not the case for PSPs, they were deprecated in 1.21, and was removed entirely in 1.25.
 -->

 ---